skcrai2/SAS-Macro/README.md

 # SAS-Macro
-Learn to use SAS Macros basics
+Learn to use SAS Macro basics

 The attached SAS code was used to answer the following questions: